gabrieldluca/gabrieldluca/README.md

 ![Profile Header](https://u.cubeupload.com/gabrieldluca/githubheader.png)
 ## Hi!
 Welcome to my GitHub Page 👋

 Cool thing you were able to find it!
 I rely on GitHub mostly as a learning tool instead of a portfolio.
-If you're considering me for professional inquiries, please reach out in the social media provided at the end of this README.
+If you're considering me for professional inquiries, please reach out in the social networks provided at the end of this README.

 Here's a couple of cool things you can find:
 - 🦄 Scholarship Submissions (WWDC)